 A School Report is sent home via Compass in Term Two and Term Four.
-A 'meet the parents' interview is offered in term 1 to gather information from parents and a second interview will be offered mid term 2 to discuss the upcoming student reports.
+A 'meet the parents' interview is offered in term 1 to gather information from parents and a second interview will be offered in Term 2 to discuss student progress and the upcoming report.